ChrisOfRivia/FFXIVMounts/README.md

 # FFXIV Mount Tracker

 A fan-made React + Vite project for browsing, filtering, and tracking mounts from Final Fantasy XIV.
+Use the live site at [ffxivmounts.vercel.app](https://ffxivmounts.vercel.app/), published on Vercel.

 This app pulls mount data from the public [FFXIV Collect](https://ffxivcollect.com/) API and presents it in a more browseable tracker-style interface with filtering, source links, favorites, and character-based ownership syncing.